uhub/awesome-c/README.md

 * [hpricot/hpricot](https://github.com/hpricot/hpricot) - Hpricot has ended.
 Please consider an alternative like nokogiri.
 * [espruino/Espruino](https://github.com/espruino/Espruino) - The Espruino JavaScript interpreter - Official Repo
 * [orangeduck/mpc](https://github.com/orangeduck/mpc) - A Parser Combinator library for C
-* [sleuthkit/sleuthkit](https://github.com/sleuthkit/sleuthkit) - The Sleuth Kit® (TSK) is a library and collection of command line digital forensics tools that allow you to investigate volume and file system data.
-The library can be incorporated into larger digital forensics tools and the command line tools can be directly used to find evidence.
 * [nikhilm/uvbook](https://github.com/nikhilm/uvbook) - An Introduction to libuv
 * [tatsuhiro-t/spdylay](https://github.com/tatsuhiro-t/spdylay) - The experimental SPDY protocol version 2, 3 and 3.1 implementation in C
 * [jbangert/trapcc](https://github.com/jbangert/trapcc) - Computing with traps